H.R. 3301, the North American Energy Infrastructure Act

 - Consolidates and standardizes the cross-border approval process for oil pipelines, natural gas pipelines, and electric transmission lines, replacing and superseding the current processes that have been created in an ad hoc fashion through multiple Executive Orders.

-- Requires agencies to approve cross-border applications within 120 days of submission unless they determine the project is not in the national security interest of the U.S.
+- Requires the agency to issue a “certificate of crossing” within 120 days upon completion of NEPA unless the agency finds construction of the cross-border segment is not in the “public interest” of the U.S.

 - Specifies that existing projects do not need further approvals, including new or revised Presidential Permits, for modifications such as reversal of flow direction, volume expansion or adjustments to maintain flow or in cases of changes in ownership.

 - Removes the unnecessary requirement for Department of Energy approval to export or import natural gas by pipeline to or from Mexico or Canada.

 - Has an effective date of July 1, 2015, and specifically addresses how currently pending applications shall be handled.